hodgettsp/ces_data/paper.md

 get_ces("ces2019_web")
 ```

-Alternatively, an index number can be used to access a survey.
+Alternatively, an index number can be provided which will access a survey that corresponds to the location in a built-in vector.

 ```
 devtools::install_github("hodgettsp/ces")